 We have a follow up appointment scheduled to check the progress of the antibiotics and see how Syrus is doing.
 After our first visit I no longer have doubts about it being a miserable experience and look forward to checking on Syrus’ progress.

-If you ever find yourself in the Reading Area and need to have you animal checked out, I would highly recommend giving Willow Creek Animal HospitalOpens in a new tab. a try.
+If you ever find yourself in the Reading Area and need to have you animal checked out, I would highly recommend giving Willow Creek Animal Hospital a try.
 We were thrilled with the level of service provided to us and our pooch.

-8 thoughts on “Syrus gets a new Veterinarian
+8 thoughts on “Syrus gets a new Veterinarian”

-1. Good to hear you guys took Syrus to the vet sooner rather than later!
+Good to hear you guys took Syrus to the vet sooner rather than later!
 Hopefully the little guy gets back to normal soon.

 A good vet is tremendously important.
 My older dog Haylee was recently diagnosed with bladder cancer (which is inoperable).
 With this terrible news came a level of comfort and compassion from the entire staff at the vet’s office.
 They helped us cope with the news and were extremely patient while my girlfriend and myself went through a battery of questions regarding the cancer, treatments to comfort our dog, etc. They get an A+ in my book!

-1. Sorry to hear about your dog.
+Sorry to hear about your dog.
 It’s nice to know there are Vet’s out there willing to help people through tough times like that.

 As far as being back to normal, I don’t think he ever lost any of his energy, he was just kind of hyper on 3 legs instead of 4.
 A couple of days on Antibiotics now and the leg doesn’t seem to be any issue with him.
 Not sitting on it fully yet but he is getting far more use out of it now.

-2. Glad you took him in and didnt just think it was a muscle pull and made it worse!!
+Glad you took him in and didnt just think it was a muscle pull and made it worse!!
 I know a lot of people that would rather wait it out than take an animal in.
 I hope he recovers quickly and I imagine they will recommend that tick stuff you squirt in him at his tail.
 Maybe not, but I imagine they will want you to make sure ticks don’t get at him since they are the #1 cause of Lyme Disease.

 I also love our Vet!
 They are VERY busy but will take the time to explain things or at least type out something if they are not going to be there when we pick Gizmo up.
-Let’s give them a shout out too – Leader Heights Animal Hospital šŸ™‚ If you around the York, PA area, I would suggest them in a heart beat.
+Let’s give them a shout out too – Leader Heights Animal Hospital š If you around the York, PA area, I would suggest them in a heart beat.

 Mike

-1. Mike,
+Mike,

 We use Frontline on Syrus.
 It comes in a tube that is pre-measured and determined by his weight.
 The liquid gets squirted between his shoulder blades and soaks into the skin.